-Instead, use basic colors supplemented by your visual style guide, and remember to keep fonts and sizing consistent with your website and product pages.
-Simple colors, clean lines and plain text will not only look better and more readable to recipients, it will reduce the likelihood of an email receipt bouncing – a situation much more serious than a bounced newsletter or marketing email.
+Instead, use basic colors supplemented by your visual style guide, and remember to keep fonts and sizing consistent with your site and product pages.
+Simple colors, clean lines, and plain text will not only look better and be more readable to recipients, they will reduce the likelihood of an email receipt bouncing – a situation much more serious than a bounced newsletter or marketing email.

 WP Simple Pay lets you do all of this without using a single line of code!

 There you have it!
 We hope this article has offered you new ways to improve your email receipts.

 If you liked this article, you might also want to check out our guide: 10 Components & Best Practices of a Perfect Email Receipt.